JieunKwon/CSharp_ASP.NET/README.md

 - tracing configuration

 Setting authorization rules in web.config
 -------

 Must set the web.config of website's root folder.

-If need to set for the particular folder, need to set the Web.config into that folder, or can use Location option
+If need to set for the particular folder, need to set the Web.config into that folder, or can use Location option.

 PUT all allows BEFORE ANY deny.